AustralianBioCommons/ables/projects/tasmanian-devil.md

 The subtelomeres of only a few species have been characterised so far; this includes humans, budding yeast and some human parasites (Plasmodium falciparum and Trypanosoma brucei) (Louis et al., 2014).
 However, this region has never been investigated in marsupials previously.
 Therefore, with its high-quality assembled genome, the Tasmanian devil ((mSarHar1.11) (GenBank assembly: GCA_902635505.1)) genome offers unique opportunity to investigate and characterise the terminal subtelomeric region in any marsupial.
 Also, given the unique structure of the Tasmanian devil telomere and its link to the facial tumour disease, the main threat to this species' existence, there are other excellent reasons for investigating the Tasmanian devil subtelomeres.

-The aims of this project is to:
+### The aims of this project

-1. characterise the terminal and subtelomeric region of the Tasmanian devil chromosomes; this includes the characterisation of repeat sequences (e.g., transposable elements, simple repeats, telomeres and telomere-like sequences), genes, and segmental duplications.
+1. Characterise the terminal and subtelomeric region of the Tasmanian devil chromosomes; this includes the characterisation of repeat sequences (e.g., transposable elements, simple repeats, telomeres and telomere-like sequences), genes, and segmental duplications.

-2. to compare the conservation status of this genomic region with other species like humans and finally.
+2. Compare the conservation status of this genomic region with other species like humans and finally.

-3. to explore the subtelomere's role in regulating the Tasmanian devil's unique telomere and its facial tumours.
+3. Explore the subtelomere's role in regulating the Tasmanian devil's unique telomere and its facial tumours.